We take a look at the York family's royal residence Royal Lodge, and explore who exactly lives on the sprawling Windsor estate.

 - In other royal news, this is the only time Princess Margaret saw the Queen cry.

 Prince Andrew and Sarah Ferguson, who divorced back in 1996, once called Sunninghill Park, in Ascot, home.
 But after the breakdown of their marriage, the couple eventually sold their marital home to a billionaire who demolished the property and re-built a new manor house on the plot of land.

 Prince Andrew and Fergie now live in a royal residence that has been in his family for over a century - Royal Lodge.
 Royal Lodge is now the official residence of The Duke of York.

 A brief history of Royal Lodge

-Located in Windsor Great Park, the property was previously the private residence of the Queen Mother for over 70 years, before being gifted to Prince Andrew in 2003.
+Located in Windsor Great Park, the property was previously the private residence of the Queen Mother for over 70 years, before being gifted to Prince Andrew in 2003 following her death.

 Who lives at Royal Lodge now?

-Royal Lodge became the official residence of the Duke of York from 2004 when he moved in with his daughters Princess Beatrice and Princess Eugenie, once lengthy renovations on the property were complete.
+Royal Lodge became the official residence of the Duke of York from 2004, when he moved in with his daughters Princess Beatrice and Princess Eugenie (who were then around 15 years old), once lengthy renovations on the property were complete.

 Despite their separation and subsequent divorce in 1996, Sarah Ferguson and the Duke of York maintain a strong partnership and friendship, and Sarah moved into Royal Lodge with Prince Andrew in 2008.